Edward James: New Mexico

 In 1940, James stayed in Taos, New Mexico, United States, as a guest of Mabel Dodge Luhan, where he was known for his amusing, clever eccentricity and effeminate manner.
 In Taos, he met the Hon.
 Dorothy Brett, an impoverished British aristocrat and painter, who in 1941 sold him nine paintings for $580.
 He later invited the 70-year-old Brett (as she was known) to return to Britain and reside at West Dean, but she declined.

 Las Pozas

-Las Pozas ("the Pools"), near the village of Xilitla, San Luis Potosí, more than 2000 ft above sea level, in a subtropical rainforest in the Sierra Gorda mountains of Mexico, is a garden created by James.
+Las Pozas ("the Pools") is a garden created by James near the village of Xilitla, San Luis Potosí, more than 2000 ft above sea level, in a subtropical rainforest in the Sierra Gorda mountains of Mexico.
 It includes more than 80 acre of natural waterfalls and pools interlaced with towering Surrealist sculptures in concrete.
 Massive sculptures up to four stories tall punctuate the site.
 The many trails throughout the garden site are composed of steps, ramps, bridges, and narrow winding walkways that traverse the valley walls.
 Construction of Las Pozas cost more than $5 million.
 To pay for it, James sold his collection of Surrealist art at auction.